fibo/flow-view/README.md

 ### view.link

-The *view.link* collection contains the canvas links, that are objects with the following attributes
+The *link* collection contains the canvas links, that are objects with the following attributes

 #### from